Icinga/icinga2-powershell-module/doc/70-Changelog.md

   work, you will have to ensure the configuration is written once again with this version of the PowerShell module.
 Otherwise the argument will not work.

-### Various fixes and improvements
+### Added support to add inbound firewall rule
-* Fixed several issues and added missing features / handlings to the module
+* The PowerShell module now allows to open an inbound firewall rule, allowing the connection to the Agent

 ### Documentation
 * Updated documentation for all arguments and added additional examples and use-cases